 Click here to learn more about our long history as part of the St. Louis community.

 Dismas House serves as the BOP residential reentry center for the Greater Metropolitan Area of St. Louis.
-The area includes the city of St. Louis, the counties of St. Louis, St. Charles, and Jefferson counties in Missouri, and Madison, Monroe, Jersey and St. Clair Counties in Illinois.
+The area includes the city of St. Louis; St. Louis County, St. Charles, and Jefferson Counties in Missouri; and Madison, Monroe, Jersey and St. Clair Counties in Illinois.

 Dismas House is a 501(c)(3) organization founded in 1959 by Reverend Charles “Dismas” Clark as America’s original halfway house.
 The concept has become an integral part of the U. S. criminal justice system.
 Dismas House of St. Louis is guided by a Board of Directors and professionals driven to make the region a better place for everyone.
 For additional information, contact Tara Barrett, Communications Director, at 314-361-2802 ext.
 125.